bluehands/Chatbots-Machine-Learning-and-AI/README.md

 Check out the **05_add_teams** branch.

 See <https://docs.microsoft.com/de-de/azure/bot-service/bot-builder-basics-teams?view=azure-bot-service-4.0&tabs=csharp>

+We have a special activity handler for teams which handle teams specialties.
+Now we will add the bot to the teams channel.

 * Add the teams channel to the bot registration
 * Download Teams AppStudio and create new app